index-now-813dc308-0147-458d-aa58-ce8115d2bdda Book an Appointment

 Child and adolescent psychiatric services typically include the following core offerings:

-• Psychiatric evaluations and diagnostic assessments that integrate developmental history and caregiver input.
+• Psychiatric evaluations and diagnostic assessments: These integrate developmental history and caregiver input.

-• Medication management with monitoring plans tailored to pediatric dosing and safety.
+• Medication management: This includes monitoring plans tailored to pediatric dosing and safety.

-• Psychotherapy and family-based interventions to target mood, anxiety, behavior, and trauma-related symptoms.
+• Psychotherapy and family-based interventions: These target mood, anxiety, behavior, and trauma-related symptoms.

-These services work together to create coordinated plans that support the youth across home, school, and community settings, and the integration of caregivers ensures that recommendations are realistic and actionable.
+These services work together to create coordinated plans that support the youth across home, school, and community settings.
+The integration of caregivers ensures that recommendations are realistic and actionable.

 Defining Pediatric and Adolescent Mental Health Care

-These developmental considerations mean that early intervention and coordinated care often result in better outcomes, and families who understand how age shapes symptoms can collaborate more effectively with clinicians to set realistic treatment goals.
+These developmental considerations mean that early intervention and coordinated care often result in better outcomes.
+Families who understand how age shapes symptoms can collaborate more effectively with clinicians to set realistic treatment goals.

 Common Mental Health Conditions in Children and Teens

-Families should seek psychiatric evaluation when symptoms cause significant impairment at home, school, or with peers, when symptoms are persistent despite primary-care interventions, or when there is concern for safety, suicidality, or trauma-related stress.
+Families should seek psychiatric evaluation when symptoms cause significant impairment at home, school, or with peers.
+They should also seek help when symptoms are persistent despite primary-care interventions or when there is concern for safety, suicidality, or trauma-related stress.
 Early assessment clarifies diagnosis and enables timely, developmentally appropriate treatment.

 How Does Telehealth Enhance Child and Adolescent Psychiatry?